 If you’re concerned about any aspects of your cat’s health, including your cat’s fur, or if you spot any bald patches on your cat you should seek help from a vet.

-Take care of your cat’s fur and keep your feline friend protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Take care of your cat’s fur and keep your feline friend happy whilst protecting yourself from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our cat insurance policies today.